Reviews You Can Rely On

 What's the Best Value?

-AT ski bindings span a wide range of prices.
+Touring bindings span a wide range of prices.
 What do you get at different price points?
 As bindings get lighter, they get more expensive.
-Bindings also get more expensive and heavier with incrementally greater safety and downhill performance.
-Spend more in the lightweight direction, and you can cut the weight in half.
+From the budget end of things, bindings also get more expensive and heavier with incrementally greater safety and downhill performance.
+Spend more in the lightweight direction, and you can cut the weight in half with almost no loss of performance.
 Spend more for greater downhill performance, and that downhill performance increases by a marginal amount.
-If you are looking for “bang for your buck,” going lighter is better than going for more downhill performance.
+If you are looking for “bang for your buck,” going lighter is definitely better than going for more downhill performance.

-With the addition of the Salomon Shift and Marker Duke PT to the market, our review, and the award selection roster, we acknowledge a discussion of value decisions around these appealing “hybrid” resort/backcountry bindings.
-With acceptable resort performance, we know that it is tempting to choose the Shift or Duke as bindings to anchor a sort of “quiver of one” for resort and backcountry skiing We advocate against this strategy, as it likely won't have the value or performance you hope for.
-If you're interested in a deeper dive into this conversation, our lead tester takes an editorial slant to this discussion.
+With the presence of the Shift2 and Marker Duke PT on the market, our review, and the award selection roster, we acknowledge a discussion of value decisions around these appealing “hybrid” resort/backcountry bindings.
+With acceptable resort performance, we know that it is tempting to choose the Shift or Duke as bindings to anchor a sort of “quiver of one” for resort and backcountry skiing.
+We advocate against this strategy, as it likely won't have the value or performance you hope for.

 Weight

-While weight is a factor regarding touring performance, we kept it separate for our OutdoorGearLab scoring purposes.
+While weight is a factor in touring performance, we keep it separate for our OutdoorGearLab scoring purposes.
 More than most other types of gear, the difference in weight from one binding to another is quite large.
-Look at the approximate 1-kilogram difference between one of our review's lightest bindings, the Plum Race 99 (121 g per foot), and the heaviest, the Marker Duke PT (1219 g per foot).
+Look at the more than 1-kilogram difference between one of our review's lightest bindings, the ATK Trofeo (166 g per foot), and the heaviest, the Marker Duke PT (1360 g per foot).
 That is an immense difference, and that weight will have a major impact on your experience.
 Overall, touring on lighter bindings is noticeably easier.
-The old adage, “a pound on your foot is like five on your back,” runs at least slightly true, as people can endure noticeably more vertical gain with less weight on their feet.
+The old adage, “a pound on your foot is like five on your back,” runs true, as people can endure noticeably more vertical gain with less weight on their feet.

 Downhill Performance